ICGC-TCGA-PanCancer/cli/QuickStart.md

 **NOTE:**
 Please be aware that if docker has not been installed on your VM before, you *will* need to log out and log in again for user permission changes to take effect (the script will exit automatically at this point to let you do this).
 This will *only* happen the first time that docker is installed.

+TODO: make the printed message all caps in the bootstrap!

 **After logging out and logging back in to your VM**, you can resume the setup process by simply typing:

 ```